hibenji/repocket_stats/README.md

 sudo chown nobody:nogroup /repocket_stats
 ```

+Things in `<>` should be changed, everything else can be leaved as is.

 `8070`: The port it will be hosted at.
 You can change this to whatever you want.

 `<Your nickname>`: The name you want to be displayed on the page.